nettosz/COPY-TO-HOST/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

----

-Feel free to customize this README.md file according to your project's specific details and requirements.